Cheap Wine and Cigarettes: Commercial performance

 In its first week of release, "Cheap Wine and Cigarettes" was the most-added song on Canadian country radio.
 Aided by this warm reception, the song debuted at number 39 on the Billboard Canada Country airplay chart, where it eventually reached a peak of 11.
-Its local success led to the song being picked up by Sirius XM radio station "The Highway", which broadcasts in both Canada and the United States.
+Its local success led to the song being picked up by SiriusXM radio station "The Highway", which broadcasts in both Canada and the United States.

 "Cheap Wine and Cigarettes" debuted at number 82 on the Billboard Canadian Hot 100 for the chart issued May 3, 2014.
 It reached a peak position of 48 for one week on the chart issued May 31, 2014.

 In August 2014, the song was certified Gold by Music Canada, indicating sales of 40,000 units or more.
 In doing so, "Cheap Wine and Cigarettes" became the first certified single for her label MDM Recordings and Moskaluke became the first female Canadian artist to attain a Gold record since Shania Twain, who last achieved the feat in 2004 with "Party for Two".
 The song was later certified Platinum in November 2016 with sales of over 80,000.